Business Rules (Master Data Services)

 If you create a business rule that uses the OR operator, you should create a separate rule for each conditional statement that can be evaluated independently.
 You can then exclude rules as needed, providing more flexibility and easier troubleshooting.

-You can set priority order for rules to run in.
+You can set priority order for rules to run in by moving business rules up and down.
 However, before priority is taken into account, business rules are applied based on the type of action the rule takes.
 The order is as follows: